mnahirnyy/LegionCore-7.3.5/README.md

 improve and cleanup the codebase at the same time as improving the in-game mechanics and functionality.

-LegionCore development is completely open source; community involvement is highly encouraged.
+UnifiedCore development is completely open source; community involvement is highly encouraged.

+This project is built from [dufernst's repo](https://github.com/dufernst/LegionCore-7.3.5), special thanks to him for his commits.

 ## Requirements

-The software requirements for LegionCore are very similar to the one from TrinityCore.
+The software requirements for UnifiedCore are very similar to the one from TrinityCore.
 The main difference worth mentioning is that on Windows currently BOOST version 1.64 is required.

 Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for